 - Partnering with the community they serve.

 Portland Parks & Recreation is a bureau that manages the city parks, natural areas, recreational facilities, gardens, and trails of the City of Portland, Oregon.
-The properties, which occupy a total of more than 11,712 acres, are staffed and maintained by about 598 permanent employees, 3,115 part-time employees, and more than 457,538 volunteer hours.
-The development of Portland’s park system was largely guided by the 1903 Olmsted Portland park plan.
+The properties, which occupy more than 11,712 acres, are staffed and maintained by about 598 permanent employees, 3,115 part-time employees, and more than 457,538 volunteer hours.
+The 1903 Olmsted Portland park plan largely guided the development of Portland’s park system.

-In 1999, a Vision Team comprised of city residents and PP&R staff, along with thousands of residents, began to develop a vision to protect Portland’s heritage, to make recreation services available to all, and to leave a legacy for Portland children that is better than their inheritance.
+In 1999, a Vision Team comprised of city residents and PP&R staff, along with thousands of residents, began developing a vision to protect Portland’s heritage, make recreation services available to all, and leave a legacy for Portland children that is better than their inheritance.
 The goals of Parks 2020 Vision are to: